Test-Government/SID-mock/README.md

 ### OCSP
-In order to support [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) validation every new/updated certificate needs to be uploaded to: https://demo.sk.ee/upload_cert/index.php
+In order to support [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) validation every new/updated user certificate needs to be uploaded to: https://demo.sk.ee/upload_cert/index.php

-**Note:** only applies for certificates with OCSP URL pointing at SK demo.
+**Note:** only applies for user certificates with OCSP URL pointing at SK demo.

 ### Configuration